SlybootsStudio/iqrpg.guide/main.md

 # Welcome

 Welcome to the **IQRPG Guide**, the official help guide for [Idle Quest RPG](https://www.iqrpg.com/).
 This site is a work-in-progress and may include incomplete, incorrect, or outdated information.
-The primary audience intended for this site are new players looking to better understand the game.
+The primary audience intended for this site are new players looking to better understand the game, not necessarily players to mix-max their progress.

 ## Walkthrough